 Strengthening your marriage

-I suggest repeating this exercise, by writing about your own words and behaviors.
+I suggest repeating this love and trust exercise, by writing about your own words and behaviors toward your husband.
 Go through the left hand and right hand columns listing behaviors that you do.
-If you were in your husband’s shoes, what conclusions would you draw about the relationship based on these lists?
+If you were in your husband’s shoes, what conclusions would you draw about your love and your trustworthiness based on these lists?
 Are you doing what it takes to earn your husband’s trust?
 Are your words and behaviors contradictory?
 Are there other things that you could do to demonstrate even more how much you love and value your husband?

 I recommend that you don’t share this paper with your husband

-If your husband is trustworthy, then you mainly need to work on helping him to feel loved, appreciated, effective, and masculine.
+If your husband is trustworthy, then you mainly need to work on helping him to feel loved, appreciated, effective, and important.
 Those are the ways that men want women to make them feel.
 Those are what attract men out of a marriage to another woman when they do not receive them from their wives.
-Here you will find a free download to get you started.
+I have a free download on my website to help you get started.

 If your husband is not trustworthy or is a mixture of the two, you will need to work both on relationship building and having good boundaries.
 Failure to use good boundaries makes men feel free to continue behaviors which are damaging to your relationship.